Texas Heartbeat Act: Academic opinions

+Legal experts have noted that the act's enforcement model is not entirely new, as it bears similarities to existing private attorney general laws, including qui tam suits, in which a private citizen sues on behalf of the government and shares in any recovery.
+However, this enforcement model, if used the way SB 8 uses it, could be turned against other rights, including the right to bear arms, free speech, and gay marriage.
+Alan Dershowitz, for example, suggested in a September 2021 op-ed that liberal states could enact laws offering similar bounties for citizen lawsuits against anyone who facilitates the sale or ownership of handguns.
+Supreme Court justices Brett Kavanaugh and Elena Kagan raised similar concerns during arguments in United States v.
+Texas.

+By 2025, this same worry about copycat "bounty" laws had become concrete: Texas's own Legislature used the SB 8 model again, this time against abortion pills through HB 7, and California had already used a version of it in 2022 for gun sales to minors, described further below.

-Academic opinion is divided on whether the Act can be subject to pre-enforcement judicial review given that no state officials are charged with enforcing the law and are, in fact, prohibited from enforcing it.
+Academic opinion remained divided for years on whether the Act could be subject to pre-enforcement judicial review, given that no state officials were charged with enforcing the law and were, in fact, prohibited from enforcing it.
 In an op-ed published in The New York Times, law professors Laurence Tribe and Steve Vladeck acknowledged that the Act's enforcement mechanism "makes it very difficult, procedurally, to challenge the bill's constitutionality in court", but argued that abortion providers "should" still be able to challenge the law's constitutionality by suing state-court judges and court clerks.
 The Supreme Court rejected this idea in Whole Woman's Health v.
 Jackson, holding that abortion providers could not sue state-court judges or court clerks under the doctrine of sovereign immunity.
-Other legal scholars, such as Harvard's Stephen Sachs, Yale's Akhil Reed Amar, and Edward Whelan of the Ethics and Public Policy Center, have argued that SB8's unique design precludes abortion providers from challenging the constitutionality of the statute in pre-enforcement litigation.
+Other legal scholars, such as Harvard's Stephen Sachs, Yale's Akhil Reed Amar, and Edward Whelan of the Ethics and Public Policy Center, argued that SB8's unique design precludes abortion providers from challenging the constitutionality of the statute in pre-enforcement litigation.
+The one door those scholars generally agreed remained open was a defense-side or state-court challenge to the law's constitutionality once someone was actually sued under it — which is exactly the path the Van Stean litigation described below has since taken.